st3v3nmw/obsidian-spaced-repetition/docs/en/notes.md

 ## Getting started

 Tag any notes that you'd like to review as `#review`.

+## Tagging

-This default tag can be changed in the settings.
-(You can also use multiple tags)
+Review tags can be changed in the settings.
+You can have multiple review tags.

+Additionally, if you want to ignore tags, you can tag them with a '-' before the hashtag (e.g. `-#unread`).
+Notes with negative review tags will be ignored even if they also have positive review tags.

+If a note has multiple review tags, it will be listed under the first relevant tag.

 ## New Notes